Cwmcarn High School

 Cwmcarn High School was a school in the village of Cwmcarn, in South East Wales.
-The school (for school years 7–11) also had a sixth form where pupils could return to continue their education in a familiar environment.
-The students and people in the area always praised Cwmcarn High, and many protests took place to attempt to keep the school open.
+The school taught years 7–13.

-There were prior to the closure of the school short of 400 students attending CHS including the 6th form.
+There were approximately 400 students attending CHS, including the 6th form, prior to its closure.
 This represented a considerable decrease in numbers since 2012.
-The school was closed for over a year over asbestos fears in 2012 which was why there had been such a fall in the school roll.
-Due to this and the ever falling school roll, it was confirmed by Caerphilly County Borough Council that the school will close in 2018.
+The school was closed for over a year in 2012 due to asbestos fears.
+Due to this and the ever-falling school roll, it was confirmed by Caerphilly County Borough Council that the school would close in 2018.

-The recently appointed executive headteacher had to draw up plans with other senior leaders for the schools closure.
-The headteacher is also Executive head of Newbridge School, also in Caerphilly, and has been for many years.

-Cwmcarn High served an area of established housing within a former mining village, but it also had drawn pupils from further afield such as from the nearby city of Newport.
-Following the reorganisation of the schools status in September 1999, the school became a foundation school.
-A sixth form was established in 1997 with 1700 students and recently before closure served 150+.
+Cwmcarn High served an area of established housing within a former mining village, but it also had drawn pupils from further afield, such as from the nearby city of Newport.
+Following the reorganisation of the school's status in September 1999, it became a foundation school.
+A sixth form was established in 1997 with 17 students, and by 2006 served 150+ students.

 Approximately 98% of the pupils came from local primary schools.
 The remainder came from schools beyond the immediate neighbourhood.
 Almost all of the pupils came from semi-rural areas similar to the village that serves the school.

 The school officially closed in July 2018.
 The school will be demolished to build a new building for the nearby Welsh School Ysgol Gymraeg Cwm Gwyddon.